Cloogo/MicroOnlineGo/docs/Design.md

 #  High level

-    Description:Use C/S model to develop an instant online game for go,neglecting loading balance and security.
+    Description:Use C/S model to develop an instant online game for Go,neglecting loading balance and security.

         __________________________________________________________________________________________________________________